Scuba Gear Maintenance – How to clean and care for your Scuba gear correctly

 Wetsuits - How to dry quickly and keep it from getting smelly

-There’s not much more of a dampener to the start of a dive than putting on a moldy, smelly wetsuit then struggling with a stiff, hard-to-move zipper.
-It just kind of takes some of the sparkle off the day.
+There's not much more of a dampener on the start of a dive than putting on a moldy, smelly wetsuit then struggling with a stiff, hard-to-move zipper.
+It just kind of takes some of the sparkle off of the day.

 To make sure you and your wetsuit doesn't become another smelly statistic, use fresh water and some of the cleaning and soap products available on the market that are specifically designed for neoprene.
 Wash and rinse both the inside and outside of your wetsuit, hood, gloves and booties.
 Using these products along with some fresh water, will keep those pesky odors away.

 Lubricate the zippers of the wetsuit and booties with wax specially designed for diving gear.